 Preparation of the consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and disclosed in the accompanying notes.
 Actual results may differ from those estimates and such differences may be material to the consolidated financial statements.
-The more significant estimates and assumptions by management include, but are not limited to, the expense recognition for certain accrued research and development services, the valuation allowance of deferred tax assets resulting from net operating losses, and the fair value of warrants and options to purchase the Company's common stock and convertible notes payable.
+The more significant estimates and assumptions by management include, but are not limited to, the expense recognition for certain accrued research and development services.